-(a) The proposed rule change was approved by the Board of Directors of NASD Regulation, Inc. at its meeting on November 13, 2003, which authorized the issuance of a Notice to Members and the filing of the proposed rule change with the SEC.
+(a) The proposed rule change was approved by the Board of Directors of NASD Regulation, Inc. at its meeting on November 13, 2003, which authorized the filing of the proposed rule change with the SEC.
 Counsel for The Nasdaq Stock Market and NASD Dispute Resolution have been provided an opportunity to consult with respect to the proposed rule change, pursuant to the Plan of Allocation and Delegation of Functions by NASD to its Subsidiaries.
 The NASD Board of Governors had an opportunity to review the proposed rule change at its meeting on November 14, 2003.
 No other action by NASD is necessary for the filing of the proposed rule change.
-Section 1(a)(ii) of Article VII of the NASD By-Laws permits the NASD

-Board of Governors to adopt amendments to NASD Rules without recourse to the membership for approval.
+Section 1(a)(ii) of Article VII of the NASD By-Laws permits the NASD Board of Governors to adopt amendments to NASD Rules without recourse to the membership for approval.

-NASD will announce the effective date of the proposed rule change in a Notice to Members to be published no later than 60 days following Commission approval.
-The effective date will be 30 days following publication of the Notice to Members announcing Commission approval.
+NASD will announce the effective date of the proposed rule change in a Notice to date will be 30 days following publication of the Notice to Members announcing Commission approval.